Cash is king, or so they say in business.

 - In retail markets, predictive algorithms are being used to anticipate what a customer may buy next.

-- AI provides ways to improve and deepen relationships with customers through greater personalisation without having to employ large numbers of staff to provide a personal touch.
+- Cash flow AI provides ways to improve and deepen relationships with customers through greater personalisation without having to employ large numbers of staff to provide a personal touch.

-These benefits for SMEs are reaffirmed by Dean McGlone, sales director at finance automation company V1.
+These benefits for SMEs are reaffirmed by Dean McGlone, former sales director at finance automation company V1, and now chief revenue officer at Talos360.

 “For example, it might be difficult to centralise Accounts Payable [AP] without technology due to geographical distances and potential delays in supplier payments but, with cognitive capture and intelligent workflow, concerns around geography and delays in payments are negated.”